bhavik25-cpu/javascript_interview_thory/README.md

 Recursion is a programming concept where a function calls itself in its own definition.
 In JavaScript, recursion is commonly used for solving problems that can be broken down into smaller, similar subproblems.
 Recursive functions consist of a base case and a recursive case.
 Here's an example to illustrate the concept of recursion in JavaScript:

+A recursive function in JavaScript is a function that calls itself in order to solve a problem.
+It typically breaks down a complex problem into smaller instances of the same problem until it reaches a base case—the simplest version that can be solved directly.

+We use recursion when a problem can naturally be divided into similar subproblems, like tree traversals, computing factorials, or solving mathematical sequences like the Fibonacci series.
+It often results in cleaner, more elegant code when dealing with these inherently recursive problems.
+Just watch out for infinite recursion—always ensure you have a base case!

+ One classic example is calculating the factorial of a number.
+You’d say, “The factorial of n is n times the factorial of (n-1).”
+So a recursive function calls itself with (n-1) until it reaches 1, which is the base case.
+Another example is traversing a tree: a recursive function can visit a node, then recursively visit its children.
+And for a simpler one, the Fibonacci sequence: each number is the sum of the two before it, so the function calls itself for the previous two numbers.
+Each example has a clear base case and breaks the problem down.

 // Example: Factorial Calculation using Recursion

 ```javascript